chogothigon/VintageStoryServerSetup/README.md

 nano /srv/gameserver/data/vs/serverconfig.json
 ```

-Find the `"Password": null` line and set it to your desired password.
+Find the `"Password": null` line and set it to your desired password surrounded by quotes.
 Then, near the bottom, change `"WhitelistMode": 0` to `1`.
 Save (`Ctrl+S`) and exit (`Ctrl+X`).